Those words are enough to send dread through the hearts of many.

 About fifteen minutes before our guests were due to arrive, we selected a playlist and lit unscented candles to set a festive mood.

-Hospitality Tip: Select a music genre the general crowd will enjoy.
+Dinner Party Tip: Select a music genre the general crowd will enjoy.
 I’ve found your can’t go wrong with jazz.

 As our friends arrived, we showed them where to put their belongings and where to put the beverages they brought.
 It wasn’t long before everyone was gathered, and we were sipping wine while Kathy shared her expertise with us.